maxwellwalin/book-search-engine/README.md

-# 21 MERN: Book Search Engine
+# Book Search Engine

-## Your Task

-Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
+Most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.

-This week, you’ll take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.
+This application was created by taking starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactoring it to be a GraphQL API built with Apollo Server.
+The final app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Apollo server and GraphQL API.

-To complete the assignment, you’ll need to do the following:
+To refactor the code, the following was performed:

 1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

 2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.

 3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploy your application to Heroku with a MongoDB database using MongoDB Atlas.
-Use the [Deploy with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) walkthrough for instructions.

 ## User Story